 As you can imagine, the reason that these parts are so popular and prone to theft is that they are very easy to resell for anywhere between $300 to $800 depending on their size.
 And luckily for the average low-life thief, the catalytic converter on the Toyota Prius is large and easy to access.

 Why are Prius owners angry?

 Since so many Toyota Prius owners have had their car’s catalytic converters stolen lately, it’s been a very expensive issue for them.
-One 2007 Prius owner said that she had her catalytic converter stolen twice in two months, which cost her around $5,000 in total just the car back on the road in a safe manner both times.
-It’s sad to think that thousands of your hard-earned dollars can be taken away in a matter of minutes by someone looking to make a quick buck, but now multiple Prius owners are fighting back to protect their cars.
-But they’re not only fighting the theft, they’re fighting Toyota.
+Considering that replacing a catalytic converter can cost anywhere from $2,500 to $5,000, it’s sad to think that thousands of your hard-earned dollars can be taken away in a matter of minutes by someone looking to make a quick buck.
+But now multiple Prius owners are fighting back to protect their cars.
+However, they’re not only fighting the theft, they’re fighting Toyota.

 What do they want Toyota to do?

 There are currently metal plates on the market, called Cap City Muffler’s Cat Security Plate, that bolt in to place over the Prius’ catalytic converter in order to keep it safe from theft.
 The current retail price for one of these plates is $389 plus tax, and while any Prius owner can pick one up for their own car, there any many Prius owners that want Toyota to pick up the bill for the added security.
 According to Torque News, dealerships like San Francisco Toyota are currently offering Cat Security to their customers for greater peace of mind.